pratinav/dsmun17.com/committees/ipc.md

 permalink: /committees/ipc/
 title: International Press Corps
 chair: Aryan Chhabra
+description: IPC at the Doon School Model United Nations 2017
 ---

 It gives me great pleasure to welcome you to International Press Corps of DSMUN’17.